This post may contain affiliate links. Read the affiliate disclosure here.

 - To keep these oatmeal energy balls moist and chewy, store them in an airtight container at room temperature.
 I do not recommend refrigerating them; the balls will take on a drier texture once refrigerated.

-More vegan energy balls and bliss balls:
+More healthy energy balls recipes

 - Cinnamon Roll Energy Balls